jhanke00/next-product-site/README.md

 If you choose to add infrastructure, make sure that this all can be run locally with Docker.
 Update the `README.md` with additional local setup information.

-> Remember we want to understand your thought process, so if you are unable to complete the changes please note down what has been attempted and what is left.
+> Remember we want to understand your thought process, so if you are unable to complete the changes please note down what has been attempted and what is left to complete.

 ### Frontend